IagoRochaPorto/clean-node/requirements/surveys.md

 1. ⛔ Receive a **GET** requisition in route **/api/surveys**
 2. ⛔ Ensure if the requistion was made by an user
+3. ⛔ Returns 204 if there is no content
-3. ⛔ Returns 200 with the poll data
+4. ⛔ Returns 200 with the poll data

 ## Exceptions